Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

 - [Nether Fertilizer](#beneath-nether-fertilizer)
 - [Lost Page](#beneath-lost-page)

+This event goes in the `server_evetns` folder.

 Additionally, the ability to access and manipulate some of TFC's non-datapack accessible data TFC adds to the player is accessible form a `Player` object in scripts.
-See [here](#attached-tfc-data) for specifics
+See [Attached TFC Data](#attached-tfc-data) for specifics

 {: .notice #general-notice }
 > Most of these methods have an optional final argument which specifies the 'name' of the definition